 ACEP’s work cannot be done through specific research projects alone.
 We require the support of organizations and individuals interested in moving energy solutions forward for Alaska and beyond to provide much needed gap funding to help us achieve our goals.

 Philanthropic gifts diversify our funding portfolio and provide greater flexibility for ACEP to focus on energy solutions essential to Alaska and beyond that may not be funded by a specific project.
 Contributions from organizations, foundations and individuals are a critical element of our success.
-For more information on how you or your organization can make a contribution to support ACEP, please contact Brent Sheets.
+For more information on how you or your organization can make a contribution to support ACEP, please contact us.

 The Educational Tax Credit

 As a part of the University of Alaska Fairbanks, if you owe eligible taxes, you can claim an Alaska Education Tax Credit for your donations to ACEP.
-A newly expanded Alaska Education Tax credit went into effect January 1, 2011, allowing organizations that pay Alaska state income tax to offset a significant portion of their tax liability.
+A newly expanded Alaska Education Tax credit went into effect January 1, 2011, allowing organizations that pay Alaska corporate income tax to offset a significant portion of their tax liability.

 The maximum tax credit that may be claimed in any one tax year is now $5 million.

 More information can be found on the UAF Corporate Relations page or consult your accounting professional.